-African Safari holidays are big business but while they were once the domain of the very wealthy, the good news is that it’s now much easier to organise your own cheap safari holidays.
+African Safari holidays are big business and while they were once the domain of the very wealthy, the good news is that it’s now much easier to organise your own cheap safari holidays.

-If you’ve ever sat daydreaming of an African safari, picturing the huge African sun rising over the plains as you watch majestic beasts grazing but thought a luxury safari with a price tag to match was your only option, think again.
+If you’ve ever sat daydreaming of an African safari, picturing the huge African sun rising over the plains as you watch majestic beasts grazing but thought a luxury safari with a big price tag was your only option, think again.

 This post contains affiliate links.
 If you click on the links, we may earn a small commission at no cost to you.

 Over the last 10 years, we’ve been on a number of safaris.
 We even backpacked through Africa for 3 months and organised most of the safaris ourselves, with the exception of our unforgettable Okavango Delta safari booked through Audley Travel.

 We did safaris to suit every budget all over Africa so we have a wealth of knowledge when it comes to planning and booking budget safaris.

 Our tips will make sure you have a fantastic safari experience on a budget without sacrificing any of the wildlife viewing quality.
 You may not be staying in the most luxurious camps, but you will still have the most memorable time.

 Before you start researching, we recommend getting a travel guide for the area and maybe some specific safari reading.